Inbox-to-Action

 Use this when the work needs real software and somebody has to make the technical calls.

-Technical detailsIf the headache is reporting, approvals, inventory, or quoting, start in the automation lane.
+Technical detailsIf the headache is reporting, approvals, inventory, quoting, fulfillment, or customer follow-up, start in the automation lane.
 If it's ML, simulation, or research software, the technical lane is the right door.

 A handful of recent projects across ops software, developer tooling, and technical systems.